mobify/mobify-code-style/css/css-best-practices/readme.md

 A common use case is to target input types.
 For example `input[type="text"]`.

 It's important to realize that the element selector is not necessary here.
 If you think about it, we are actually increasing the specificity needlessly.
+Attribute selectors have the same specificity as a class.
+The above example has the same specificity as `input.someClass`

-All we really need is `[type="text"]`
+All we really need is `[type="text"]`, because that is sufficient for targeting text inputs.

-So for that reason, *attribute selectors should be used alone*, just like classes.
+In summary: *attribute selectors should be used alone*, just like classes.

 ## Class Naming Convention